 POLICY-MAKING CONTRIBUTIONS

-We are actively involved in making collaborative and joint submissions to the Government and other national/regulatory bodies on various matters. (for example Review of Disability Services, Census 2011 Consultation, Irish Hospice Foundation National Council on End of Life Care, HSE and You Consultation, Proposal for a Home and Community Care Employment Initiative to the Dept. of Social Protection, 2011 Pre-Budget Submission).
+We are actively involved in making collaborative and joint submissions to the Government and other national/regulatory bodies on various matters. (for example The Citizens Assembly on Gender Equality, Review of Disability Policy, Census 2027 Consultation and numerous Pre-Budget Submissions).

 NATIONAL CARERS WEEK

-We have acted as lead organisation in the co-ordination of an annual ‘National Carers Week’ since 2007, with eight regional and national partner organisations.
-During Carers Week 2011 over 140 events took place throughout the country.
-Plans for Carers Week 2012 are progressing well.
+We have acted as lead organisation in the co-ordination of an annual ‘National Carers Week’ since 2007, with eleven other national partner organisations.
+We also manage a large Facebook page National Carers Week, that is active throughout the year.

 REPRESENTATION